threatwinds/api-docs/analytics/entity-relations.md

 * **levels** query _integer_ (optional)
   Number of relationship levels to include in the graph.

-> Note: You must use either the Authorization header OR the API key and secret combination.
+> Note: you must use either the Authorization header OR the API key and secret combination.

 ## Request